Maxence Langlois-Berthelot

 Maxence Langlois-Berthelot (born 22 May 1972) is a French senior civil servant and cultural administrator.
 He has served as General Administrator of the Louvre (2018–2021), Rapporteur-General of the États généraux de l'information (2023–2024), and, since March 2025, as Culture and Audiovisual Adviser to Prime Minister François Bayrou.

-Early life and education
+Biography

 Langlois-Berthelot was born on 22 May 1972 in Paris.
-He studied at the École normale supérieure (Ulm), Sciences Po Paris, and the École nationale d'administration (ENA).
+He studied at the École normale supérieure, Sciences Po Paris, and the École nationale d'administration (ENA).

-Career

-Inspection générale des finances

-After graduating from ENA, he joined the Inspection générale des finances (IGF).
+After graduating from ENA, Langlois-Berthelot joined the Inspection générale des finances (IGF).
 In 2007, he co-authored the report Rapport sur la valorisation de la recherche with Emmanuel Macron and Pierre-Alain de Malleray for the IGF and the Inspection générale de l’administration de l’éducation nationale et de la recherche (IGAENR).

-In the late 2000s, Langlois-Berthelot served as innovation adviser in the cabinet of Finance Minister Christine Lagarde.

-From 2011 to 2016, he was chief executive of Archidata, a Caisse des Dépôts subsidiary.
+In the late 2000s, he served as innovation adviser in the cabinet of Finance Minister Christine Lagarde.
+From 2011 to 2016, he was chief executive of Archidata, a subsidiary of the Caisse des Dépôts.